How to Create Avengers Text Effect in Illustrator & Photoshop

 Step 34

-Paint random light cast on line’s edges.
+Paint random light casts on the line’s edges.

 Step 35